mecid/mecid.github.io/_posts/2019-01-17-using-protocols-as-composable-extensions.md

 }
 ```

 Now we have two reusable protocol types which respect the Single Responsibility Principle.
 We can add them as the extension to any ViewController which need this functionality.
-The nice thing is that we are adding the only extension which needed in concrete ViewController and not inherits all the stuff from the base ViewController.
+The nice thing is that we are adding the only extension which needed in concrete ViewController and not inherits all the stuff from the BaseViewController.
 Here is the usage example of these protocols.

 ```swift
 class ViewController: UIViewController {